hackclub/hackclub/workshops/backjack/README.md

 }
 ```
 Under getline() function call ` start_The_Game() ` function so the game can start.
 Note it important you *Declare* , *give Definition* and *Call* a function.
-RIght now start_The Game function as not task to perfom so let give it a definition :
+RIght now start_The Game function as not task to perform so let give it a definition :
  ```c++
  int main() {
            /*introduction to the game */